 I also assist my wife, who is the Corps Officer at The Salvation Army Nottingham William Booth Memorial Halls Corps.
-I am responsible for chairing the Board and, with others, ensuring effective governance in pursuit of achieving Saha’s corporate plan.
+I am responsible for chairing the Board and, with others, ensuring effective governance in pursuit of achieving saha’s corporate plan.
 As well as working closely with the Board, the Executive Management Team and The Salvation Army, I am enjoying getting around the country and meeting with front line staff and also those we seek to serve.
 I have been greatly impressed with staff, the range of work and their professionalism.

 I have also been challenged and humbled as I have had the privilege to meet with our clients – young and old alike.
 When I am not working, I enjoy most sports and in particular football – as a long-standing Leeds United supporter I have been suffering for too long!

-What Saha means to me:
+What saha means to me:

 “I greatly value the opportunity to be involved in an organisation that has at its heart the desire to transform the lives of people in need.
 I really do believe that when people are adequately housed it can positively affect every other aspect of their lives.
 I count it a privilege to work with dedicated, skilled, professional colleagues who are focused on achieving our strategic goals along with significant partners like our parent organisation – The Salvation Army.
-It is a highlight for me to make regular visits to meet with staff and clients and this continues to motivate me in working with others to further develop Saha’s capacity.
-I believe housing associations play a key role in the homelessness sector and for me, to be involved with Saha which continues to make an effective and growing contribution, is an enjoyable experience and immense privilege.”
+It is a highlight for me to make regular visits to meet with staff and clients and this continues to motivate me in working with others to further develop saha’s capacity.
+I believe housing associations play a key role in the homelessness sector and for me, to be involved with saha which continues to make an effective and growing contribution, is an enjoyable experience and immense privilege.”